 If this display remains active for longer than 3 minutes, there might be a problem.
 The cause might be a hardware failure or the software on the hard disk drive is missing or damaged.
-Refer to the IBM TotalStorage SAN Volume Controller: Service Guide topic on how to determine a hardware boot failure.
+Refer to the topic on determining a hardware boot failure.